 Place each section flat onto a glass slide and coverslip the sections.
 Transfer the slide into a Petri dish, place an empty glass vial over the coverslip to retain it in place and cover with 50% alcohol.
 After 15 min, remove the slide from the solution and remove the sections from the slide.
 Place the sections back on the slide and then place the slide in 70% alcohol for 15 min.
 Repeat the same process with 95% and finally 100% alcohol solution.

-Following the dehydration step, transfer the sections to a glass vial containing 100% alcohol on a shaker in a fume cupboard.
+Following the dehydration step, transfer the sections to a glass vial containing 100% alcohol on a shaker in a fume hood.
 Replace the alcohol solution with propylene oxide (C3H6O) and wash three times for 5 min.
 Following the last wash, keep ~2 mL of propylene oxide in the vial and add resin (1:1 ratio).
 Ensure that the resin is dissolved and keep the sections under constant agitation for 30 min.

 Place each section in an aluminum planchette containing epoxy resin using a wooden stick and incubate overnight.